gazzen/Team-Pluto/danyal/DanyalChatha.md

 Here's a list of stuff that's blocking me from moving ahead with my work:

 - Nothing is blocking me at this moment.

+## Feb 8th
+Last time, I worked on {Creating my HTML/CSS/JS code}.

+Today, I'm going to work on {Today I am working on creating logic to compare the two tally tracker also doing research about it.
+Created a new Branch into the Master Branch to get team repo more clean and organized and hopefully prevent error that could have happend}.

+Here's a list of stuff that's blocking me from moving ahead with my work:

+- Nothing is blocking me at this moment (Just need to do research).